 Korean Parents = All Kinds of Crazy Action to Avoid Korean Schools

 Let it be indication to you that Korean parents are almost willing to give their left arm in order to get their kids out of the education system here.
 They’ve even been known to forge passports and other such crazy stuff to get their kids into international schools.
 Speaking of that…

 Are you Independently Wealthy?

 Where does that leave you?
 International schools?
-Also a pretty terrible idea unless you’re independently wealthy, which is probably not the case if you’re coming to Korea to teach English.
+Also a pretty terrible idea unless you’re independently wealthy.
+This is probably not the case though if you’re coming to Korea to teach English.
 They’re ridiculously expensive and are for-profit businesses so it’s unlikely that they’ll have lots in the way of scholarships, etc.

 Home-Schooling?
 Not a Great Plan